codeforkagawa/covid19/.github/CODE_OF_CONDUCT_EN.md

 ## Build with people

-* We will work together not only with Tokyo Metropolitan Government, but also with anyone who wants to contribute.
+* We will work together not only with Kagawa Prefecture Government, but also with anyone who wants to contribute.
 * We will welcome any citizens' contributions.
 * We will continue improving this website with someone who needs information.